 However, consider the circumstances that might have caused Ryan to hit that opt-out button (first of all, he will have needed to hear about it, and if he isn’t into genetic genealogy, that is unlikely).
 Perhaps Ryan had no idea how to use the match list, no interest in using it, and found it a bother to get correspondence from people.
 Perhaps Ryan found something unexpected, like that he wasn’t his father’s child, and he needed some time to deal with it.
 Maybe Ryan is under pressure from his sister, who didn’t want them to test in the first place.
 The short if it is: It doesn’t matter why Ryan opted out.
 It is his right to do so.
 Just as an adoptee has the right to seek out their heritage, others have the right to keep their family genetics private.

 A third scenario creates an extra bonus for us as genetic genealogists.
-I have talked to so many non-genealogists who have tested who had not idea they even had a match list.
-So maybe Joe, who was only looking for the pretty map, sees when he is registering his kit, that there is this thing called a match list, that can help connect him to relatives.
+I have talked to so many non-genealogists who have tested who had no idea they even had a match list!
+So maybe Joe, who was only looking for the pretty map, notices when he registers his kit that there is this thing called a match list that can help connect him to relatives.
 Joe actually then goes looking for that match list when his results come in, excited about this entire other section of his test that can tell him about his heritage, that he might not otherwise have noticed.

 What we should be focusing on as a community is how make sure we are educating everyone we see about the value of the match list.
 Help your friends and family and coworkers see the power and the near-magical experience that comes from seeing someone you know on your match list.
 Of using a list of 4th cousins to discover information about your 3rd great grandfather.
 To have something like our shared familial connection quantified is extremely satisfying and provides a level of connectivity to these family members in a way that nothing else can.